Braid representatives minimizing the number of simple walks

 \subsection{Minimal braid representatives}

-In \Cref{table4}, we list knots up to 9 crossings with the braid representatives that minimize the number of simple walks.
-More extensive tables of braid representatives for knots up to 13 crossings can be found online at \cite{BS-table}.
-(In \cite{BS-table} and \Cref{table1} below, we use the notation for braid words from sagemath, meaning that a braid word $ \si_{a_1}^{\ep_1}\cdots \si_{a_\ell}^{\ep_\ell}$ is denoted by $[\ep_1 a_1,\ldots, \ep_\ell a_\ell]$. \Cref{table4} uses even more compactified notation similar to that at the end of \cite{Jones-1987}.)
+In \Cref{table5}, we list knots up to 9 crossings with the braid representatives giving minimal numbers of simple walks.
+More extensive tables of knots up to 13 crossings and braid representatives for them can be found online at \cite{BS-ancillary}.
+(In \cite{BS-ancillary} and \Cref{table1} below, we use the notation for braid words from sagemath, meaning that a braid word $ \si_{a_1}^{\ep_1}\cdots \si_{a_\ell}^{\ep_\ell}$ is denoted by $[\ep_1 a_1,\ldots, \ep_\ell a_\ell]$.
+Tables \ref{table4} and \ref{table5} use even more compactified notation similar to that at the end of \cite{Jones-1987}.)

-The braid words listed in \Cref{table4} and \cite{BS-table} are the output of a sagemath program developed by the second author.
-It takes as input braid representatives for knots (given by the braids from \cite{knotinfo} and \cite{Stoimenow}) and applies cyclic permutation, reflection, and rotation.
+These results are empirical.
+The braid words listed in \Cref{table5} and \cite{BS-ancillary} are the output of a sagemath program developed by the second author.
+It takes as input braid representatives for knots (given by the braids from \cite{knotinfo} and \cite{Stoimenow-2002}) and applies cyclic permutation, reflection, and rotation.
 It then selects the braid word that minimizes the number of simple walks.
 The output braid word may represent the knot $K$ or its mirror image $K^*$, whichever has fewest simple walks.

-These results are experimental, and we expect that, in some cases, there exists a braid representative with even fewer simple walks.
-With nearly 13,000 prime knots up to 13 crossings, this is actually quite likely.
-To obtain more complete results, one would need more information about the possible braid representatives for a given knot.
-This problem has been studied by several authors, for example see \cite{Jones-1987}, \cite{Gittings}, and \cite{Stoimenow}.
+The braids listed have the fewest simple walks among all \textit{known} braid representatives for the given knots.
+In general, the question of finding a complete list of braid representatives for a given knot is a delicate and open problem.
+As we shall see, it is not enough to consider only braid representatives of minimal width.
+Even if it were, it is an open problem to develop an algorithm for computing the braid width of a knot (see Open Problem 1 in \cite{Birman-Brendle-2005}).
+Nevertheless, these problems have been studied extensively, and much is known about minimal braid representatives of low-crossing knots; see \cite{Jones-1987}, \cite{Gittings}, and \cite{Stoimenow-2002}.